compulim/uncork/README.md

 - Will tunnel traffic to destination at ssh.github.com:443
 ```

-If your proxy server requires authentication, you can run `uncork 22 ssh.github.com:443 johndoe P@ssw0rd` to start `uncork` server with proxy authentication.
+If your proxy server requires authentication, you can run `uncork 22 ssh.github.com:443 johndoe P@ssw0rd` to start `uncork` server with BASIC authentication.

 ## Options via environment variables